Tinkoff/eclair/README.md

  `INFO` .. `OFF`    | -

 #### Separate `in` and `out` events
-Logging of `in` and `out` events could be declared separately with own settings.
+Logging of `in` and `out` events can be declared separately with own settings.
 ```java
 @Log.in(INFO)
 @Log.out(TRACE)